JOANNESUN/validation-react-tailwind/README.md

 Install and set up Cypress CI

 Build your form with validation and error messages.
 Ensure the form is responsive, mobile first approach.
-(If time let you)
+(If time let you) Email registration -> required valid email
+Password registration -> required with a max of 12 characters

 4- Create a Pull Request
 Once finished, add/commit your work and push your branch to Github, create a Pull Request and assign me [ronsandova][https://github.com/ronsandova) as the Reviewer.